 - (1) An attorney not eligible for admission under L.R.
-83.3(a), but who is a member in good standing of and eligible to practice before the Bar of any United States Court or of the highest court of any state or of any territory or insular possession of the United States, who is of good moral character, and who has been retained to appear in this Court, may, upon written application to and in the discretion of the presiding judge, be permitted to appear and participate in a particular case. - (2) Unless authorized by the Constitution of the United States or acts of Congress, an attorney is not eligible to practice pursuant to this subsection if (A) the attorney resides in Montana, or (B) the attorney is regularly employed in Montana. - (3) Application to appear pro hac vice shall be filed and served on all parties, and shall state, under penalty of perjury: - (A) the attorney's state or territory of residence and office addresses; - (B) by what court(s) the attorney has been admitted to practice, the date(s) of admission, and the date(s) of termination of admission, if any; - (C) that the attorney is in good standing and eligible to practice in these courts; - (D) that the attorney is not currently suspended or disbarred in any other court, - whether the attorney has ever been held in contempt, otherwise disciplined by any court for disobedience to its rules or orders, or sanctioned under Federal Rules of Civil Procedure 11 or 37(b), (c), (d) or (g) or their state equivalent; the name of the court before which the proceedings were conducted; the date of the proceedings; and what action was taken in connection with those proceedings.
+83.3(a), but who is a member in good standing of and eligible to practice before the Bar of any United States Court or of the highest court of any state or of any territory or insular possession of the United States, who is of good moral character, and who has been retained to appear in this Court, may, upon written application to and in the discretion of the presiding judge, be permitted to appear and participate in a particular case. - (2) Unless authorized by the Constitution of the United States or acts of Congress, an attorney is not eligible to practice pursuant to this subsection if (A) the attorney resides in Montana, or (B) the attorney is regularly employed in Montana. - (3) An attorney applying to appear pro hac vice shall file and serve on all parties an application stating, under penalty of perjury: - (A) the attorney's state or territory of residence and office addresses; - (B) by what court(s) the attorney has been admitted to practice, the date(s) of admission, and the date(s) of termination of admission, if any; - (C) that the attorney is in good standing and eligible to practice in these courts; - (D) that the attorney is not currently suspended or disbarred in any other court, - (E) whether the attorney has ever been held in contempt, otherwise disciplined by any court for disobedience to its rules or orders, or sanctioned under Federal Rules of Civil Procedure 11 or 37(b), (c), (d) or (g) or their state equivalent; the name of the court before which the proceedings were conducted; the date of the proceedings; and what action was taken in connection with those proceedings.
 A copy of any such contempt, discipline, or sanction order must be attached to the application; - (F) if the attorney has concurrently or within the year preceding the date of application made any pro hac vice application to this Court, the title and the cause number of each matter in which an application was made, the date of application, and whether or not the application was granted; and - (G) the name, address, telephone number, and written consent of local counsel who is a member of the Bar of this Court and with whom the Court and opposing counsel may readily communicate regarding the conduct of the case, upon whom papers shall be served, and who will be responsible to participate as required under subsection (f) of this Rule.

-(f) Duties of local counsel.
-Unless otherwise ordered, local counsel designated pur suant to this Rule shall sign all pleadings, motions and briefs.
+- (4) Permission to appear pro hac vice is granted or denied solely at the discretion of the presiding judge.
+Revocation of permission to appear pro hac vice pertains to the instant case only and does not constitute disbarment from the Bar of this Court. - (f) Duties of local counsel.
+Unless otherwise ordered, local counsel designated pursuant to this Rule shall sign all pleadings, motions and briefs.
 In all cases, local counsel shall participate actively in all phases of the case, including, but not limited to, attendance at depositions and court proceedings, preparation of discovery responses and briefs, and all other activities to the extent necessary for local counsel to be prepared to go forward with the case at all times.
 The Court, upon motion by local counsel, may waive this Rule on a showing of extraordinary circumstances.
 Upon waiver of this Rule by the Court, all papers subsequently filed shall be signed by counsel actively involved in the case.
 Such a waiver is not to be routinely granted.